(This post is from a couple of years ago but since the BDN is in a Isle Au Haut mood I thought it would be apropos..)

-The wind was whipping out of the NW as we crossed over from one island, Deer Isle, to our destination island.
-We were making the cruise on The Mail Boat out of Stonington and on our way to the town dock on Isle Au Haut.
+The wind was whipping out of the NW as we crossed over from one island, Deer Isle, on our way to our destination island.
+We were making the cruise on The Mail Boat out of Stonington and Isle Au Haut was in our crosshairs.

-Isle Au Haut is actually part of Knox County but one would logically think, as you look at driving distances, that it should be part of Hancock County.
-But as the crow flies or rather seagull flies, on a straight line from Rockland thru Vinalhaven ,it makes a little more sense, I guess…
+Isle Au Haut is actually part of Knox County but as you look at the gazetteer it logically seems that it should be of Hancock County.
+But as the crow flies, or rather seagull flies, on a straight line from Rockland thru Vinalhaven , it makes sense, I guess…

 It was going to be a long 45 minute ride for the old timers sitting on the stern bench but this old tima’ was going to stick to the wheelhouse..

 However once we finally crossed over, and entered the thoroughfare between Isle Au Haut and Kimball Island , the cold Atlantic wind was blocked out and